OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-comments.md

 This article describes how to add, read, modify, and remove comments in a workbook with the Excel JavaScript API.
 You can learn more about the comment feature from the [Insert comments and notes in Excel](https://support.office.com/article/insert-comments-and-notes-in-excel-bdcc9f5d-38e2-45b4-9a92-0b2b5c7bf6f8) article.

-In the Excel JavaScript API, a comment is both the initial note and the connected threaded discussion.
+In the Excel JavaScript API, a comment includes both the single initial comment and the connected threaded discussion.
 It is tied to an individual cell.
 Anyone viewing the workbook with sufficient permissions can reply to a comment.
 A [Comment](/javascript/api/excel/excel.comment) object stores those replies as [CommentReply](/javascript/api/excel/excel.commentreply) objects.
 You should consider a comment to be a thread and that a thread must have a special entry as the starting point.

 ![An Excel comment, labelled "Comment" with two replies, labelled "Comment.replies[0]" and "Comment.replies[1].](../images/excel-comments.png)